chris-mcdonald-dev/file-manager/README.md

 It currently supports audio, video, image, compressed, executable, document and torrent file types.

 # Usage
-Currently, the directory to monitor is stored within the filesorter.py file uner the `orig` variable.
+Currently, the directory to monitor is stored within the filesorter.py file under the `orig` variable.
 The paths files should be sorted to are stored in the `sorted_path_dict` dictionary.